Air Duct Cleaning Cost in Las Vegas: 2026 Prices

 Most Las Vegas homeowners spend $300 to $550 for professional air duct cleaning services, with the average cost around $400 for a 1,500 square foot home.
 Costs vary based on home size, number of vents, ductwork type, and contamination level.
 Heavily soiled systems or homes with mold cost $800 to $3,000 when remediation is needed.

 Home size, ductwork accessibility, and contamination level create the biggest cost differences.
 A 1,000 square foot condo costs half what a 2,500 square foot two-story home costs.
 Flex ducts cost more to clean than rigid metal ducts.
 Pet homes with heavy dander buildup cost $100 to $200 more than light dust accumulation.
+If you are unsure how often to clean your air ducts, that depends on your household conditions more than any fixed schedule.

 Get at least three quotes before choosing a company.
 Compare what’s included in each quote.
 Some companies include AC vent cleaning and sanitizing, while others charge separately.
 Ask about NADCA certification, licensing, and insurance during estimates.
 Look for companies offering free inspections so you know exactly what your system needs.